GenericMappingTools/gmt/trunk/doc/rst/source/mapproject.rst

 (e.g., coordinates obtained with a certain projection and a certain reference ellipsoid) you may find that **GMT** gives results that are slightly different.
 One likely source of this mismatch is that older calculations often used less significant digits.
-For instance, Snyder’s examples often use the Clarke 1866 ellipsoid (defined by him as having a flattening f = 1/294.98).
+For instance, Snyder's examples often use the Clarke 1866 ellipsoid (defined by him as having a flattening f = 1/294.98).
 From f we get the eccentricity squared to be 0.00676862818 (this is what **GMT** uses), while Snyder rounds off and